Achievable logoAchievable logo

 P(E)=total number of possible outcomesnumber of favorable outcomes.

-This works because probability is a proportion.
+Think of probability as a proportion.
 If an event occurs in half of all equally likely outcomes, its probability is 21.
 If it occurs in one out of ten outcomes, its probability is 101.
-Probabilities are always between 0 and 1, inclusive: 0 means the event cannot occur, and 1 means it must occur.
+Probabilities are always between 0 and 1, inclusive - 0 means the event cannot occur, and 1 means it must occur.
+When data is given as category counts, the grand total is the sum of all counts.
+Be careful with strict vs. inclusive inequalities when listing favorable outcomes: “less than 4” excludes 4, while “less than or equal to 4” includes it.

 Reading two-way tables

 A two-way table organizes counts for two categorical variables at the same time.
-Each cell shows how often a specific combination occurs.
-That lets you compute probabilities for single events and for relationships between events.
+Each cell shows how often a specific combination occurs, which lets you compute probabilities for single events and for relationships between events.

 In a two-way table: